Nikhilkataka/EarthQuakes/README.md

 This entire project is done in postgresql  (PGAdmin4) with extracted data from https://www.usgs.gov/programs/earthquake-hazards....... the CSV file used for this project is  [bigdataearquake.csv](https://github.com/Nikhilkataka/EarthQuakes/files/11409071/bigdataearquake.csv)

-Created the table using query below..
+Created the table using query below.. inside the public schema after creating the database for this project....

 -- Table: public.earthquakes_table